sourcevault/lazybindall/readme.md

 **Fig 2** - *n* instances with **unique** object (state) for each instance.
 (`bindall` clone not shown)

-Its not difficult to see how this core operation applied to each module layer could quickly cause memory issues.
+It's not difficult to see how applying `bindall` to each module layer could quickly cause memory issues.
 APIs involving the DOM have large surface area for **each** document object
 (ie. onclick, onhover, onmouseover ...).

-There is something we notice when handling large APIs, that can give us clue as to how we can optimize - we *rarely* use **all** possible methods for each instance (Fig 3).
+There is something we notice when handling large APIs, that can give us a clue as to how we can optimize - we *rarely* use **all** possible methods for each instance (Fig 3).
 The reason we expose large API surfaces is to expose all **possible** functionalities, so that it works under varied use, even as creator we do not expect complete method utilization at every use - this is where it pays to be lazy.

 ![](images/many2.jpg)
 **Fig 3** - In practice most methods calls will be sparsely distributed - `bindall` makes more sense for small APIs with dense use, while lazy binding allocates memory only when required.